+After a very long pause, the Captain calmly and decisively responded.
 “We need to get on this immediately.
 Send out a follow up signal to each one of those locations explaining what happened.
 Each station should implement the Roe protocol.”

 The Captain’s response was surprisingly tempered.
-The soldier had just given the captain what was quite probably the worst news possible, and the soldier had understandably expected a response of outrage.
-But instead, he received a response of acceptance.
+The soldier had just given the captain what was quite probably the worst news possible, and the soldiers had understandably expected a response of outrage.
+But instead, they received a response of acceptance.
+It wasn’t a resigned acceptance either, but rather, a determined one.
+The Captain now had a difficult mission ahead of him, and he was ready for the fight.

-After the soldier quickly recovered, he realized that he had been spoken to, and was leaving his commander waiting.
+After the soldier quickly recovered from his surprise at the Captain’s response, he realized that he had been spoken to and was leaving his commander waiting.
 He quickly processed the captain’s last statement and responded.
 “Even Earth, sir?”

 The captain thought for a moment.
 “No, not Earth.
 I’ll go there to take care of that myself.
 How far away are the other locations?”